apache/iotdb/docs/UserGuide/Reference/Syntax-Conventions.md

 // root.a.b."s1.s2".c will be parsed as Path[root, a, b, "s1.s2", c]
 ```

-Note: When escaping the path separator (`.`) with quotes, to avoid ambiguity, you must follow the following rules:
+Note: When escaping the path separator (`.`) with quotes, you must ensure that the path is not ambiguous.

-- Within a path node name enclosed in backticks, it cannot start or end with single and double quotes.
-- Within a path node name enclosed in single quotation marks, single quotes cannot be used before and after the path separator.
-Similarly, in the path node name enclosed in double quotation marks, double quotes cannot be used before and after the path separator.

 ```sql
 CREATE TIMESERIES root.sg."s1\".\"s2" WITH DATATYPE=INT32, ENCODING=RLE